linode/apl-docs/docs/for-ops/console/settings/backup.md

 To create backups, Object Storage needs to be enabled.
 :::

-The Backup section provides the option to enable automatic backups of APL application databases and add a Linode API Token for Velero to make backups of Persistent Volumes.
+The Backup section provides the option to:

+- enable automatic backups of application databases
+- add a Linode API Token for Velero to make backups of Persistent Volumes

 ### Database Backups